 Mario, when did you start working for Ducati?

-I began in March of 1946.
-I was a mechanic and dealt with vehicle maintenance.
+I started in March '46.
+I was a mechanic, a vehicle maintainer.

 How old were you when you came to Bologna?

-So you were at the prototype department for the Cucciolo.
+So you were in the sample department of Cucciolo.

 When did you start racing?

-I think it was in 1947, with the Cucciolo, on the Via Emilia.
-And I won that race.
+It must have been in '47, with Cucciolo, on Via Emilia.
+And I won the race.

-I had my engine, it was fast and it did exactly as I wanted.
-But when Tartarini was in a race I had orders to wait for him and, if he stopped, I had to help him.
-Once he ended up in a ditch, and I surely couldn't follow him there.
-On another occasion, I even helped him reach Trieste.
+I had my own engine, it was fast and I did whatever I wanted.
+But when Tartarini raced I was ordered to wait for him and, if he stopped, I had to help him.
+Once he got into a ditch, then I could not go after him.
+On another occasion I "pulled" him all the way to Trieste.

-You used to build your own engines.
-Did every rider manage his own?
+You made your own engine.
+Did each rider manage his own vehicle?

-You also worked on the Torpedo, and for Hailwood's bike at the Isle of Man.
+You worked for the Siluro and Hailwood's motorcycle on the Isle of Man.

 Mike HailwoodTM was a rider like few others.
-He was always happy, always answering "It's OK" to everything.
-He was a very modest man.
-And he used to win constantly.
+He was always happy, always saying "okay, okay" to everything.
+He had a very even temper.
+And he used to win.

 Which departments did you work in at Ducati?

-He was a very good man, but sometimes we had to ask him for some bit of money, because the funds were never enough.
-I'm talking about the period between 1965 and 1970.
+He was a very good person, but sometimes we had to ask him for some extra money, because the funds were not enough.
+I am referring to the period between '65 and '70.

-Yes, but I do it mostly for pleasure.
-Luckily, I have my pension now and my sons take care of me, so I don't have to work out of necessity; I go there just to help them, since I still have Ducati in my heart.
+Yes, but I do it mainly out of passion.
+Luckily I now have my pension and my children who help me, so I do not work out of necessity.
+I go there to help them, because I still have Ducati in my heart.

 What do you remember about Farné?

-Tell us something about the history of the Cruiser: not many know about the problems it created.
+Tell us the Cruiser’s story, because many people do not know the problems it involved.

-In Ducati they still talk about the time you were racing with the Cucciolo and you lost a bearing.
+Ducati still remembers when you were racing with the Cucciolo and a bearing broke down.

-I was on the Milano-Taranto road; I filled the tank in Florence and I bought some fruit to eat on the road.
-In Siena the engine broke; I leaned the bike on a milestone and changed some parts, but the bearings had expanded because of the heat.
-I didn't have oil with me, so I lubricated the parts with a banana.
-And I managed to reach the finishing line.
+I was on the Milan-Taranto, I refuelled in Florence and I also bought some fruit to eat something on the way.
+In Siena the engine broke down, I put the Cucciolo on a post and I changed the pin, but the rollers I mounted had expanded due to the heat.
+I did not have any grease, so I spread a banana on it instead.
+And I got to the finish line with it.